Last Updated on February 24, 2021 by Shaun Snapp

 The award winner can display the image above on their website.
 We recommend right below the article for which they won the award.
 This article is titled 2015: The Year of S/4 HANA.

 “First announced in 2010, it quickly became clear that SAP HANA would be the foundation for everything at SAP.
 With columnar storage, advanced in-memory compressions, and unmatched processing power, SAP on HANA is fast, empowering businesses to run in real time, crunching Big Data – transactional, operational, structured, & unstructured – to transact, analyze and predict instantly on a single platform at the moment of opportunity.”

 It is untrue that HANA has “unmatched processing power.”
 SAP has provided no benchmarks that support any of SAP’s marketing proposals regarding HANA.
 This is covered in the article, Which is Faster HANA or Oracle 12C?
-While comparing benchmarks requires interpretation, there is no basis for SAP to state that HANA is faster or has better performance than comparable databases on the market.
+While comparing benchmarks requires interpretation, SAP is no basis to state that HANA is faster or has better performance than comparable databases on the market.

 “While HANA’s accolades for speed are well earned, HANA’s ability to dramatically simplify enterprise architecture, reinforce stability, scale limitlessly, and generate big savings in the process are equally impressive.”

 This is an unproven claim but a claim often made by SAP.
 SAP has proposed that HANA greatly simplifies enterprise architecture.
 That statement makes no sense.
 HANA is not an “enterprise architecture.”
 HANA is a database.
 SAP has stated that HANA has a simplified data model, but this article, Does SAP S/4HANA Actual Have a Simplified Date Mode?
 This explains why this is untrue.
 This article Is SAP S/4HANA a New Application Architecture?, explains that Hasso Plattner and SAP’s proposals regarding SAP S/4HANA are an unsupported application architecture.